auth0/docs/articles/compliance/gdpr/features-aiding-compliance/user-consent/track-consent-with-lock.md

 1. Go to [Dashboard > Hosted Pages](${manage_url}/#/login_page).
 At the **Login** tab enable the toggle.

 1. At the **Default Templates** dropdown make sure that `Lock` is picked.
-The code is propulated for you.
+The code is prepopulated for you.

 1. To add a field for the `consentGiven` metadata, use the [mustAcceptTerms](/libraries/lock/configuration#mustacceptterms-boolean-) option.
 To include links to your Terms & Conditions and/or privacy policy pages, use the [languageDictionary](/libraries/lock/configuration#languagedictionary-object-) option.
 The example below, displays next to the flag the text `I agree to the terms of service and privacy policy` (including links to both pages).